BALTIMORE – Pay attention.

 Now we drive past the campus, into a neighborhood with trees, well-trimmed lawns, big houses set back from the street.
 “This is still Baltimore City,” Foster Connors said.
 “Is anyone having their head spin yet?
 This is the same city” – just a few miles from the rows of boarded-up rowhouses.

 We stop along Northway, a street of large, fine homes in the Guilford neighborhood, and pile out of the van.
 We stand for a minute, listening to the birds, smelling the fresh-cut grass.
 “Would you feel comfortable closing your eyes and standing here?”
-Conner Fosters asks – and most say yes.
+Conner Fosters asks – and most of the whites say yes.

 We walk to the end of the block, turning at the corner “it’s like we stepped into a different universe,” one man says.
 There’s traffic on this cross street, and across the way a used tire shop, fast food places, a lottery ticket store.

 Liv Thomas, a Hands and Feet Fellow with The Center, said through her work she’s fallen in love with the nearby Woodbourne-McCabe neighborhood, a much less prosperous neighborhood still feeling the consequences of redlining and generations of accumulated inequity.
 “It feels like Baltimore,” Thomas said.

 In redlining days, the Guilford neighborhood with its big houses was “definitely green,” marked as the most desirable, Foster Connors said.
 And knowing that history, “when we’re standing in there, people of color usually don’t feel relaxed.”

 Northway, the street we’d walked down, dead ends at Greenmount Avenue, a connecting street to the less affluent neighborhoods.
 Northway is a one-way street, with a big “Do Not Enter” sign right where we stand and a brick archway through which pedestrians pass to get to the other side.
 It is, Foster Connors said, an early form of gated community.